In the clutch: Kyle Busch ends Hendrick win streak at Pocono

 LONG POND, Pa.
 (AP) — Kyle Busch came through in the clutch.
 Even when he raced without one.

-Busch busted Hendrick Motorsports’ winning streak and denied the organization a shot at NASCAR history when he raced to his second vicrory of the season Sunday at Pocono Raceway.
+Busch busted Hendrick Motorsports’ winning streak and denied the organization a shot at NASCAR history when he raced to his second victory of the season Sunday at Pocono Raceway.

-He needs to give credit to his tag-team partner.
-Busch, runner-up in Saturday’s Pocono race, led a few laps early until a leak in No. 18 Toyota’s transmission left the car stuck in fourth gear.
-Busch had a Joe Gibbs Racing crew member jump into his car and work on the shift stick.
+Busch, runner-up in Saturday’s opening Pocono race, ran into trouble early when a leak in the transmission left the car stuck in fourth gear.
+He needed an assist from a Joe Gibbs Racing crew member who slid in the passenger’s side window on one pit stop and tried to pry the stick back into gear.

 “I’m going to need a push truck to get to Victory Lane because I have no clutch,” Busch said on the radio.